FinnKrass/MX-Break-In-Machine/Documentation/Making-Your-Own.md

 ### Printing

 It's a good idea to make the prints rugged, so for each item in the print BoM there will be a corresponding *suggested* material.
 These can be changed, but I can't guarantee the longevity if substituted for a weaker material.
 I've only tested the off centre plates in TPU, so I can't guarantee functionality if printed in standard materials.
-It's important that you have your TPU print profiles dialed in for the off centre plates, there are a hanfull of bridges and some steep overhangs.
+It's important that you have your TPU print profiles dialled in for the off centre plates, there are a handful of bridges and some steep overhangs.
 Where applicable, alternative materials are listed.

 When selecting the print settings, make sure you use ~6 perimeters and 25% (gyroid) infill.
 For some parts this strength isn't critical, so feel free to make changes at your own liberty.
 I've also selected the primary material choices to be attainable at a reasonable price and printable by beginners, but if any Nylon filaments are listed as an alternative and you have some on hand, then use that!
 The last thing to note is that supports are not needed for any part, there's a few short bridges and mild overhangs, but all printers should be able to handle that.
 Screw bores that are on the bottom surface are modelled with sequential bridging, these print cleanly without supports but your slicer may automatically add them without you realising *so make sure to disable automatic supports*.